polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/runtime-upgrade.md

 Please do the following:

 - Read the general [runtime upgrade docs](/main-docs/build/upgrade).
-- Complete the [cumulus tutorial](/tutorials/connect-other-chains/relay-chain), and learn the `polkadot-launch` tool for testing.
+- Complete the [Prepare a local parachain testnet](/tutorials/connect-other-chains/relay-chain) tutorial, and learn the `polkadot-launch` tool for testing.

 ## Choose your upgrade approach